 Red Squirrels United brings together partners from across the UK to deliver red squirrel conservation in five case study areas: Northern England, Northern Ireland, Merseyside; North Wales and Mid-Wales.
 As part of this effort, Forest Research is undertaking social research to understand levels of awareness of squirrel conservation issues and attitudes towards management methods across a broad stakeholder landscape including local communities and businesses, public and private landowners and squirrel conservation volunteers.
 The findings will be used to aid the development of locally appropriate campaigns and inform future management planning.

-Forest Research are working with partners from the five case study areas to:
+Forest Research are worked with partners from the five case study areas to:

 - Understand how red and grey squirrels are valued